Zeman-Dalibor/DotNetLibraryExporter/README.md

 ## Output Structure
 Output is always xml file.
 By default its encoding is UTF-8.
 It can be different if the set output is not supporting this type of encoding, for example standard output.

-Every outputing file has at the beginning xml version information.
+Every output file has at the beginning xml version information.
 After that there is element `Assembly` which contains whole extracted API from one dll (Assembly).
 Whole file is hierarchical by namespaces and (non-nested) types.

 ### Overview of elements:
 Element   | attributes | C#/.NET origin | Meaning